remix420/farmersonly-email-spammer/README.md

 # farmersonly-email-spammer
-Registers accounts on farmersonly.com, and sends emails
+Registers accounts on farmersonly.com, and spams emails

 # DISCLAIMER